In late December 2004, Mr. Nielson and I went into Anthropologie

 and visions of me on Easter Sundays in my pink hat.

-Four short months after this photo, our life completely changed.
+Then, four short months after this photo, our life completely changed.

 After waking up from my coma, I swore to everyone I would never be happy again.